latanas/city-client/README.md

 # Town Map Builder

 Web-app that allows you to design custom town maps with different tile sets.
-For example modern town, medieval, etc.
+For example modern town, medieval town, etc.

 ## Development server